-- How comfortable the mother is.
+- · How comfortable the mother is.

 - The infant is in a light stage of sleep.

 - How the mother follows the infant's cues.

-Benefits of Biological Nurturing

-- Allows for self-attachment (baby-led latching). - Infants may latch on more quickly and with ease (Colson, 2010). - Provides good support for the infant and relaxation for the mother (Riordan, 2016). - Works well for term and late preterm infants (Walker, 2014). - May be an effective position for infants with tongue tie, since gravity assists in moving the tongue down and forward (Walker, 2014).
+Benefits of Biological Nurturing Considerations Allows for self-attachment (baby-led latching).
+May or may not work for some women with extremely large breasts (Riordan, Infants may latch on more quickly and with ease (Colson, 2010).
+2016).
+Provides good support for the infant and relaxation for the mother (Riordan, 2016).
+Works well for term and late preterm infants (Walker, 2014).
+May be an effective position for infants with tongue tie, since gravity assists in moving the tongue down and forward (Walker, 2014).